puppetlabs/puppetlabs-ntp/README.markdown

 #### `servers`

 Array[String].
 Specifies one or more servers to be used as NTP peers.
-Default value: varies by operating system
+Default value: varies by operating system.

 #### `service_enable`